This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How To Know If You Have Acne-Prone Skin

-You may have acne-prone skin if you frequently experience blackheads, whiteheads, pimples, and cysts, especially in specific areas of your face.
-Other indicators include oily skin, enlarged pores, and a family history of acne.
-Neglecting acne-prone skin can result in scarring and hyperpigmentation after breakouts.
-Proactive skin management can reduce acne's impact and support a healthier, clearer complexion.
+If you often deal with blackheads, whiteheads, pimples, and cysts, particularly in certain facial areas, you might have acne-prone skin.
+Look for signs like oily skin, enlarged pores, and a family history of acne.
+Ignoring acne-prone skin can lead to scarring and hyperpigmentation following breakouts.
+Taking proactive steps in skincare can minimize acne's effects and promote a healthier, clearer complexion.

 What Does Acne-Prone Skin Look Like?